PatrickSchifter/radix-server/README.md

-Here is the English version of your README:

----

 # Radix-Server

 **Radix-Server** is a technical challenge project for Radix.
 The solution aims to handle real-time sensor data for 2,000 oil and gas equipment pieces while managing data gaps through CSV uploads.